viniciusov/MediaCleanup/README.md

 a lot of folders contain just a bunch of useless files, like website informations, spams, or some of them are even empty.
 Besides, I use a media server that have the funcionality to delete only the media files, leaving the folder empty or with the subtitles.

-So, the purpose of this program (Mediacleanup) is scan all folders inside a directory and list all 'Empty Folders' and 'Folders that don't have any Media File within'.
+So, the purpose of this program (MediaCleanup) is scan all folders inside a directory and list all 'Empty Folders' and 'Folders that don't have any Media File within'.

 ## How to use it
-I create the 'cleanup.py' to execute this task.
-All of allowed extensions (media extensions that are usefull to maintain) must be in the file
+The 'cleanup.py' is in charge of this task.
+All of allowed extensions (media extensions that are usefull to maintain) must be in the file 'allowedextensions.txt'.
-'allowedextensions.txt'.
-So you should check the extensions inside dthe 'allowedextensions.txt', place all Mediacleanup files inside the directory you want to scan and run 'cleanup.py'.
+So you should check the extensions inside dthe 'allowedextensions.txt' and run 'cleanup.py'.
 For security reasons (this program is under development) I currently disabled the remove commands.
 So it won't delete any file, but it can point out the folders for you.